HiagoAC/cooktop/README.md

     - Programming Language: Python
     - Web Framework: Django
     - REST Framework: Django Ninja
+    - Linting: Flake8
 - Frontend:
     - Programming Language: TypeScript
     - UI Library: React
+    - Linting: ESLint
 - Database: PostgreSQL
 - Containerization: Docker
 - CI/CD: GitHub Actions

+## Progress

+This application is currently under development.
+The backend application for this first version is complete.
+I am now implementing the user interface.
+The application is expected to be released by the end of April(2024).
+Once it is launched, I will add the link to it here.